GridGain-Demos/langflow_example/README.md

 2. **Initialize and Run Langflow**:

    This runs perfectly for macOS and Linux, but for windows you will need WSL setup.
-   If WSL is not installed or setup, you can try the steps in the next section.

    ```bash
    make init